ADAPT: An Autonomous Forklift for Construction Site Operation: Related Work

-Although these methods emphasize geometric reconstruction,~\cite{borges_survey_2022} provides a comprehensive survey on scene understanding via traversability estimation and terrain classification.
-This survey explores the application of various proprioceptive and exteroceptive sensors across nonlearning-based, traditional learning-based, and deep learning-based approaches, highlighting their effectiveness in enhancing navigation capabilities in diverse environments.
-When multiple sensors are used in a mapping approach, it is common to implement certain aspects of sensor fusion and state estimation together with SLAM.
-For comparative overviews on sensor fusion, see~\cite{yeong2021sensor} and~\cite{ahangar2021survey} for a focus on autonomous driving applications.
+In addition to geometric reconstruction, autonomous operation in outdoor environments requires semantic scene understanding.
+Perception systems in autonomous driving and field robotics therefore integrate mapping with terrain classification, obstacle recognition, and traversability estimation to support planning and decision making.
+Recent surveys provide comprehensive overviews of these approaches.
+The work \cite{arafin2025} reviews advances in off-road terrain classification, focusing on sensor modalities, appearance- and geometry-based representations, and learning-based methods.
+Similarly, \cite{borges_survey_2022} surveys scene understanding and traversability analysis, covering both classical and deep learning approaches using proprioceptive and exteroceptive sensors, highlighting their effectiveness in enhancing navigation capabilities in diverse environments.
+When multiple sensors are used, it is common to implement certain aspects of sensor fusion and state estimation together with SLAM.
+For comparative overviews on sensor fusion techniques, see~\cite{yeong2021sensor}, and~\cite{ahangar2021survey} for a focus on autonomous driving applications.

 An elegant unified approach is to use algorithms based on factor graphs~\cite{dellaert2017factor}.
-Although filter-based techniques perform well in state estimation~\cite{jung2021mmf, talbot2024continuoustimestateestimationmethods}, in the SLAM context, factor graphs have become the standard methodology~\cite{ebadi2024subt, nubert2022graph}.
-They allow for an efficient representation of not only the sensor fusion functionality but also the occurrence of signals over time.
+Although filter-based techniques perform well in state estimation~\cite{jung2021mmf, talbot2024continuoustimestateestimationmethods}, factor graphs have become a dominant methodology in modern SLAM systems~\cite{ebadi2024subt, nubert2022graph}.
+They allow for an efficient representation of both sensor fusion functionality and temporal dependencies between measurements.
 The frequency of these signals can vary in such systems, and algorithms exist that can solve for the most probable state of the system given a series of measurements, subject to the system's constraints (i.e., maximum a posteriori likelihood estimation).
 A notable algorithm for solving such problems is iSAM2~\cite{kaess2012isam2}, which uses factor graphs as its foundational framework while focusing on efficient incremental updates over time.
-The variant of SLAM that we present in this paper employs the factor graph method not only to locate the forklift, but also to determine the poses of the pallet in a joint optimization problem.